terrapower/armi/doc/user/inputs/settings.rst

 A full listing of settings may be found in the :doc:`Table of all global settings </user/inputs/settings_report>`.

 Many settings are provided by the ARMI Framework, and others are defined by various plugins.

+.. _armi-gui:

 The ARMI GUI
 ============
 The ARMI GUI may be used to manipulate many common settings (though the GUI can't change all of the settings).
 The GUI also enables the graphical manipulation of a reactor core map, and convenient automation of commands required to submit to a cluster.
 The GUI is a front-end to these files.
 You can choose to use the GUI or not, ARMI doesn't know or care --- it just reads these files and runs them.

 Note that one settings input file is required for each ARMI case, though many ARMI cases can refer to the same Blueprints, Core Map, and Fuel Management inputs.